OCA/product-variant/product_variant_configurator/README.rst

 Configuration
 =============

-(after installing `sale_management` application)
+(after installing sale_management application)

 To configure the creation of the variants behaviour, you need to:

-#.
-Go to ``Sales > Configuration > Settings``, and select "Attributes and
-   Variants (Set product attributes (e.g. color, size) to sell variants)" on "Product Catalog" section.
+1. Go to ``Sales > Configuration > Settings``, and select "Attributes and Variants (Set product attributes (e.g. color, size) to sell variants)" on "Product Catalog" section.
-#.
-Go to ``Sales > Catalog > Products``, and select a product.
+2. Go to ``Sales > Catalog > Products``, and select a product.
-#.
-On the Variants tab edit the value of the field ``Variant Creation``.
+3. On the Variants tab edit the value of the field ``Variant Creation``.
-#.
-If you want to stop the automatic creation of the variant, and have the same
-   behaviour for all the products in the same category, go to ``Inventory > Configuration > Product Categories``, select the category and check the checkbox ``Don't create variants automatically``.
+4. If you want to stop the automatic creation of the variant, and have the same behaviour for all the products in the same category, go to ``Inventory > Configuration > Product Categories``, select the category and check the checkbox
+   ``Don't create variants automatically``.

 Usage
 =====

-(after installing `sale_management` application)
+(after installing sale_management application)

-#.
-Go to ``Sales > Catalog > Product Variants``.
+1. Go to ``Sales > Catalog > Product Variants``.
-#.
-Click on "Create" button for creating a new one.
+2. Click on "Create" button for creating a new one.
-#.
-On the field "Product Template", select a product template that has several
+3. On the field "Product Template", select a product template that has several attributes.
-   attributes.
-#.
-A table with the attributes of the template will appear below.
+4. A table with the attributes of the template will appear below.
-#.
-Select all the attribute values and click on "Save" button.
+5. Select all the attribute values and click on "Save" button.
-#.
-A new product variant will be created for that attributes.
+6. A new product variant will be created for that attributes.
-#.
-An error will raise if there's another variant with the same attribute
-   values or if you haven't filled all the required values.
+7. An error will raise if there's another variant with the same attribute values or if you haven't filled all the required values.

 **Developers**

 To use product configurator in your model, you need to:

-#.
-The product.configurator is an abstract model, hence, to be used it must be
-   inherited in your model:
+1. The product.configurator is an abstract model, hence, to be used it must be inherited in your model:
-#.
-If the model you're inheriting has ``name`` attribute, and it uses the
-   related parameter you must override it.
+2. If the model you're inheriting has ``name`` attribute, and it uses the related parameter you must override it.

 ::

    class AModel(models.Model):
        _inherit = ['module.model', 'product.configurator']
        name = fields.Char(related="delegated_field.related_field")

 Bug Tracker
 ===========